-In October 2023, following a recommendation from the Human Resources Committee, the full Board approved and adopted a compensation recovery policy that complies with the listing standards of the New York Stock Exchange (NYSE) and the Securities Exchange Act of 1934 to require the recovery of erroneously awarded incentive-based compensation from executive officers who received such compensation during the three fiscal years preceding any date the company is required to prepare an accounting restatement.
-A copy of the compensation recovery policy was filed as an exhibit to our Annual Report on Form 10-K filed with the SEC.
-The NYSE-compliant compensation recovery policy will operate in conjunction with the Company's existing clawback policy.
+In October 2023, the Company adopted a compensation recovery policy that complies with the listing standards of the New York Stock Exchange (NYSE) and the Securities Exchange Act of 1934 to require the recovery of erroneously awarded incentive-based compensation from executive officers who received such compensation during the three fiscal years preceding any date the company is required to prepare an accounting restatement.
+A copy of the compensation recovery policy can be found as an exhibit to our Annual Report on Form 10-K. The NYSE-compliant compensation recovery policy operates in conjunction with the Company's clawback policy.